laurenrother/puppet-docs/source/forge/assessingmodulequality.md

 ~~~

 ####Puppet Compatibility
-To reproduce the Puppet Compatibility score, you will need to run `puppet parser` against the latest release for a specific version of Puppet.
+To reproduce the Puppet Compatibility score, you will need to run `puppet parser` from the module's root against the latest release for a specific version of Puppet.

+If you are using Puppet 2.7+:

 ~~~
-puppet >= 2.7:
 puppet parser validate `find ./manifests -name *.pp`
 ~~~